ericcarry88828/Weather-API/README.md

 # Weather API

-This is an application for viewing weather forecasts through third-party API.
+This is an application for viewing weather forecasts through third-party API [OpenWeather](https://openweathermap.org/).
+It uses Redis for caching responses to optimize performance and minimize API requests.

 ## Demo
 <p align="center">